cldf-datasets/elcat/README.md

 This dataset contains three sets of [parameters](cldf/parameters.csv).
 - The four categories from which the Language Endangerment Index is derived.
 - The computed Language Endangerment Index.
-- Parameters with composite JSON values.
+- Parameters with composite JSON values, aggregating information from a specific source on a particular topic.
 Below is a list of [JSON schemas](https://json-schema.org/) describing the values of these parameters.

 #### context